 1st Steps Clinic

-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
+This disclosure describes how health information about you may be used and disclosed and how you can get access to this information.
 Please read it carefully.

-We are committed to protecting your health information.
-Health information is information that identifies a patient, or where there is a reasonable basis to believe the information can be used to identify a patient.
-This information is called Protected Health Information (PHI).
-This Notice describes your rights as our patient and our obligations regarding the use and disclosure of PHI.
+Individually Identifiable Health Information is information that identifies a patient, or where there is a reasonable basis to believe the information can be used to identify a patient.
+This Disclosure describes your rights as our patient and our obligations regarding the use and disclosure of your Health Information.
 We will:

-• Maintain the privacy of PHI about you.
+• Maintain the privacy of your Health Information.

-• Comply with the terms of this Notice that is currently in use as of the Effective Date.
+• Comply with the terms of this disclosure currently in use as of the Effective Date.

-We reserve the right to make changes to this Notice and to make such changes effective for all PHI we may already have about you.
-If and when this Notice is changed, we will post a copy in our office in a prominent location.
-We will also provide you with a copy of the revised Notice upon your request made to our Privacy Officer.
+We reserve the right to make changes to this Disclosure and to make such changes effective for all Health Information we may already have about you.
+If and when this Disclosure is changed, we will post a copy in our office in a prominent location.
+We will also provide you with a copy of the revised Disclosure upon your request made to our Privacy Officer.

 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION